gaultier/blog/subtle_bug_with_go_errgroup.md

 My main take-away: if you decide to use an API, take time to first read the docs in full.
 Probably more than once.
 And read the fine prints.
 Consider also skimming through the implementation.
 It will save time overall.

 Finally: if the code is trivially simple, *except* for this one clever thing, and there is a bug, well...
 The bug is probably in this one clever bit of code.

+And again, big thanks to my colleague [Patrik](https://github.com/zepatrik) for finding the root cause!